Robert the Bruce (film): Plot

-In 1306, a truce meeting between Robert the Bruce and John Comyn is held in a chapel to discuss peace between their clans.
-Comyn has offered to give up his claim to the throne of Scotland and support Robert in exchange for land and money.
-Robert confronts Comyn, whom he knows is planning to betray him to the English, about his treachery, revealing that he knew all along that Comyn intended to betray him to the English instead of honouring their deal, and kills Comyn in a duel.
-The guards outside, hearing the commotion, immediately turn on each other and begin fighting as well, led by Robert's loyal vassal, John Douglas.
+In 1306, some time after the execution of William Wallace, a truce meeting takes place between Robert the Bruce and John Comyn in a chapel.
+Comyn offers to abandon his claim to the Scottish throne and support Robert in exchange for land and money.
+Robert confronts Comyn, aware of his plan to betray him to the English at the meeting site, and kills him in a duel.
+Chaos ensues as the guards outside engage in a fight, led by Robert's loyal vassal, James Douglas.